Kilkenny, South Australia

 Kilkenny is an inner north-western suburb of Adelaide, South Australia.
 It is located in the City of Charles Sturt.
-It is named after Kilkenny (Cill Chainnigh), Ireland.
+It is named after Kilkenny, Ireland.

 History

 Before the colonisation of South Australia in 1836, the land now called Kilkenny was occupied by the Kaurna people.

 The suburb of Kilkenny was created by subdivision of section 388 of the Hundred of Yatala in 1849 and was known as the Township of Kilkenny.
 Section 388 was bounded on its north east by Torrens Road, indicating the historic township occupied only the southern half of the present suburb.
 The present-day boundaries of Kilkenny include the former suburb of Challa Gardens, created by subdivision of section 411E of the same hundred in 1950, which was also known as Woodville East and Kilkenny North prior to the 1950 subdivision.

 The Austral Picture Palace, an existing building conversion designed by noted cinema architect Chris A. Smith, was built in 1922.
 It is not known when it closed.